minio/docs/source/administration/console/managing-objects.rst

 However, MinIO recommends no more than 500,000 buckets per deployment as a general guideline.

 While creating a bucket, you can enable :ref:`versioning <minio-bucket-versioning>`, :ref:`object locking <minio-object-locking>`, bucket size (quota) limits, and :ref:`retention rules <minio-object-locking-retention-modes>` (which require versioning).

+.. versionchanged:: Console v0.35.0

+   If you enable versioning, you can specify prefixes to exclude from versioning.

 You **must** configure replication, locking, and versioning options at the time of bucket creation.
 You cannot change these settings for the bucket later.